up

 ADJUSTMENTS FOR PREGNANCY/CHILDBIRTH RELATED ISSUES:

-Should you need modifications or adjustments to your course requirements because of documented pregnancy-related or childbirth-related issues, please contact your professor or the Accessibility and Disability Resource Center at 405/325-3852 as soon as possible.
-Also, see the Institutional Equity Office FAQ on Pregnant and Parenting Students' Rights for answers to commonly asked questions.
+Should you need modifications or adjustments to your course requirements because of documented pregnancy-related or childbirth-related issues, please contact the Accessibility and Disability Resource Center at 405/325-3852 and/or the Institutional Equity Office at 405/325-3546 as soon as possible.
+Also, see the FAQ on Pregnant and Parenting Students' Rights for answers to commonly asked questions.

 EMERGENCY PROTOCOL: